JaysonCMJ/Gaming-with-Bare-Hands/README.md

 # Gaming-with-Bare-Hands

 <h2>Description</h2>
 This project was developed as part of my time in university, this software application allows users to control games with nothing but hand gestures.
-By using OpenCV.
+QT was used for its Graphics Design capabilities while Python was used for it's machine learning algorithms.
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>Unity</b>
+- <b>QT</b>
-- <b>C#</b>
+- <b>Python</b>

 <h2>Demo Screenshots:</h2>